 - an able child unable to reach his/her full potential due to speed of handwriting and speed of processing

 Whole school assessments are carried out each term in Reading, Writing and Numeracy in order to identify learning needs and ensure appropriate support is given.
 Base Line tests are also taken into account.

-The Inclusion Managers are trained to carry out a range of assessments eg The Dyslexia Portfolio and the British Picture Vocabulary Scale for early identification of difficulties and implementation of a support programme if required.
+The Inclusion Manager is trained to carry out a range of assessments eg The Dyslexia Portfolio and the British Picture Vocabulary Scale for early identification of difficulties and implementation of a support programme if required.

 Systematic records are kept at every stage by the teacher and Inclusion Manager.

 The triggers for intervention could be records from a previous school, the teacher’s or parent/carers’ concern, underpinned by evidence about a child, who despite receiving differentiated learning opportunities:

 - makes little or no progress even when teaching approaches are targeted particularly in a child’s identified area of weakness.